What are CFDs in trading - Key takeaways

 What can be traded through CFDs?

 As long as it is called a financial instrument, it can be traded through CFDs.
-This includes things such as stocks, commodities, indices, cryptocurrencies, currencies, bonds, and pretty much anything else.
+This includes things such as stocks, commodities, indices, currencies, bonds, and pretty much anything else.

 This is considered to be the biggest advantage of CFDs.
 If it turns out that the currency market is not doing too well, CFD traders can quickly switch to stocks, and then to commodities if necessary.
 It’s a good way to diversify the portfolio.